NVIDIAAICITYCHALLENGE/AICity_CERTH/README.md

 * **CERTH-RCNN**
 * **DeepHOG**

 An **ensemble** framework is also investigated as a complementary approach so as to study the impact that the fusion of the the two.
-Object localization in both cases is performed by using the Region Proposal Network (RPN) that **CERTHCNN** uses.
+Object localization in both cases is performed by using the Region Proposal Network (RPN) that **CERTH-RCNN** uses.

 **CERTH-RCNN** uses a modification of the original Faster R-CNN.
 We used the *Faster-RCNN-Resnet101* model that is pretrained on the *COCO* dataset and tuned it on *NVIDIA AI city* dataset, so as to be able to detect vehicles in video frames.